ikhsanurasidb/water-quality-monitoring-final/README.md

 - Upload sketch Controller.ino to tour Arduino.

 ## 3. Run a Script
+The purpose of this script is to receive incoming data and save it to the database

 Use <a href="https://pm2.keymetrics.io/">pm2</a> to run subscribe.js as background process

 You can find this script in Web-Dashboard/src/server/subscribe.js